 It’s often argued that the United States shouldn’t be an oil exporter as long as it’s an oil importer.
 This ignores history and also the fundamentals of free trade.

 For nearly a century the U.S. was both an exporter and importer of crude oil.
 Exporting domestically produced crude made the U.S. an important participant in the global crude oil market, which sets crude prices.
-This ended in the 1970s when, in response to the 1973 oil embargo, Congress imposed a ban on domestic oil exports.
-This is the historical context for today’s exports discussion.
-Allowing the export of domestic oil would restore the United States to the marketplace, where it played a major role for decades.
+This ended in the 1970s when, in response to the 1973 oil embargo, Congress imposed a ban on domestic oil exports – a ban lifted in late 2015.

 Oil Exports Would Put Downward Pressure on U.S. Gasoline Prices